RiiaC/Blog_Obsidian/content/Journal/index.md

-This should be the index for the folder.
+This is the blog part of my blog, where I keep the actual journal.